This post may contain affiliate links.

 “All of us, more than we recognize, are products of the thinking around us.
 And much of this thinking is little, not big.
 All around you is an environment that is trying to tug you, trying to pull you down Second Class Street.”

 But NLP goes much deeper than positive thinking.
-It reaches into our subconscious mind and the ways we program it.
+It’s all about the ways we program our subconscious.

 NLP and Children’s Tee Shirts